-Timbers will prepare students to participate confidently and successfully in an increasingly technological world.
+Design Technology will prepare students to participate confidently and successfully in an increasingly technological world.
 Students will gain awareness and learn from wider influences on Design and Technology including historical, social, cultural, environmental and economic factors.
-Students will get the opportunity to work creatively when designing and making products and apply technical and practical expertise in timber.
+Students will get the opportunity to work creatively when designing and making products and apply technical and practical expertise in timber and polymers.